The Lovely Old Town

 Ways to experienceView all tours "Ways to experience"

-Learn the history and functions of individual buildings of the Wawel Castle and the surrounding area during a pleasant walk with a professionally prepared audio guide.
+Learn the history of Wawel Hill and functions of individual buildings of the Wawel Castle and the surrounding area.
+Visit this symbol of Polish statehood during a pleasant walk with a professionally prepared audio guide.

 Visit selected parts of Kraków with a licenced city guide at your exclusive disposal.
 Explore the most important monuments and walk around the Old Town, Wawel Hill or Kazimierz.
 Learn about their history in the company of an expert who will answer all of your questions.